mingtang/mingtang.github.io/research-blog.md

 			<a href="{{ site.url }}/research-blog/2017/03/24/lesser-antilles-li/">
 				<h6>2017-3.
 In search of crustal Li in arc lavas, "fishing expedition" and hypothesis-driven research strategies</h6>
 			</a>
 			<p>This project was suggested by one of my advisors, Roberta Rudnick, because I was being funded on a grant to investigate Li isotopes.
-This project started off as a “fishing expedition”... <a href="{{ site.url }}/research-blog/2017/03/24/lesser-antilles-li/">Read More</a></p>
+This project started off as a “fishing expedition”, something my... <a href="{{ site.url }}/research-blog/2017/03/24/lesser-antilles-li/">Read More</a></p>
 		</div>
 	</div>